Below are some common questions that come up as a reader, author, and community member of Enable Architect.

 Can I publish my articles elsewhere?

-Yes.
-You own your content, however; we ask that you allow Architect to publish the article first.
+Yes, you own your content, and we publish under a Creative Commons license.
+This means articles can be republished; however, we ask that you allow Enable Architect to publish the article first.
 Most authors typically wait a week before republishing on other sites or personal blogs.
 We would love it if you would link back to the original version posted here on Architect from any reposts.

 Do you accept previously published articles?